Using sector-specific guidance

-What is a sector guide?
+What is a sector-specific guide?

-A sector guide is drafted with the purpose of improving the quality of GHG emission inventories produced within the sector, in compliance with the following principles: Relevance, Completeness, Consistency, Accuracy, and Transparency (ISO 14064-1, GHG Protocol).
+A sector guide is drafted with the purpose of improving the quality of GHG emission assessments produced within the sector, in compliance with the following principles: Relevance, Completeness, Consistency, Accuracy, and Transparency (ISO 14064-1, GHG Protocol).

 Note 1: A guide may describe relevant emission reduction actions